 YES!
 Even if you are not a Young European Ambassador, you can participate in events organised by the YEAs!
 Are you interested?
 If yes, here is how you can stay up to date:

-Join the ‘Young European Neighbours’ network on Facebook – keep up to date with the Young European Ambassadors and join any of the contests and challenges!
+Join the ‘Young European Neighbours’ network on Facebook – keep up to date with the Young European Ambassadors, find more opportunities for you and join any of the contests and challenges!